frictionlessdata/frictionless-prototype-py/docs/target/transforming-data/README.md

 > Transform functionality is work-in-progress

-Transforming data in Frictionless means modifying a data + metadata set from the state A to the state B. For example, it can be a dirty Excel file we need to transofrm to a cleaned CSV file or a folder of data files we want to update and save as a data package.
+Transforming data in Frictionless means modifying a data + metadata set from the state A to the state B. For example, it can be a dirty Excel file we need to transform to a cleaned CSV file or a folder of data files we want to update and save as a data package.

 The most high-level way of transforming data is data pipelines.
-Frictionless supports two tipes of data pipelines:
+Frictionless supports two types of data pipelines:
 - package pipelines
-- resource pieplines
+- resource pipelines

 The package pipelines are powered by [DataFlows](http://www.dataflows.org/), a novel and intuitive way of building data processing flows in Python.
 Frictionless provides an ability to declaratively describe and run DataFlows pipelines.